-The Corps has initiated coordination with CCC staff during DMMT meetings.
-The CCC will receive a Negative Determination and the Draft SEA during the public review period.
+The Corps initiated coordination with CCC staff during DMMT meetings.
+The CCC received a Negative Determination (ND) and the Draft SEA during the public review period.
+The CCC concurred with the Corps' ND on March 8, 2017.

 7.5 Clean Air Act